Free Jordan Algebras and Representations of $\widehat{\mathfrak{sl}}_2(J)$: The Lie algebra

 \item[(a)] A $\fG_0$-module structure induces a $J$-space structure for which $\rho(a)$ is the action of $h(a)$.

 \item[(b)] Conversely, a $J$-space structure extends to a $\fG_0$-module structure, where the action of $h(a)$ is $\rho(a)$ and the action of $\{a,b\}$ is $\frac{1}{4}[\rho(a),\rho(b)]$.

 \end{enumerate} In the next section, we introduce the class of {\em dominant $J$-spaces} and give a number of examples in this context.
-We will also compare with the classical notion of a Jordan bimodule.
+We will also compare them with the classical notion of Jordan bimodules.
 A $J$-space is said to be of {\em level n} if $\rho(1)=n\,\id$.